rymawby/SceneGraphTrainingPosterGridAndTasks/README.markdown

 #More complex components and loading external data

-Today I’m going to introduce a PosterGrid and how to populate it using external feeds.
-PosterGrids are possibly what you will be using in the majority of apps you develop.
-I will also introduce Tasks - which use Roku’s new multithreaded architecture.
+Today I’m going to introduce a `PosterGrid` and how to populate it using external feeds. `PosterGrids` are possibly what you will be using in the majority of apps you develop.
+I will also introduce `Tasks` - which use Roku’s new multithreaded architecture.

 We’ll start with part of what we used yesterday, the background image - but get rid of the menu.
-What we plan to do is have a poster grid that when you click on it it updates the background image.
+What we plan to do is have a `PosterGrid` that when you click on it it updates the background image.

-So just something like the following in `Main.xml`.
+We'll start with something like the following in `MainScene.xml`.

 ```
 <?xml version="1.0" encoding="utf-8" ?>